Welcome to CANSTAR from our CEO and Managing Director, Andrew Spicer

-The secret to our ratings is that we compare on value, not price.
+The secret to our star ratings is that we compare on value, not price.
 Do you want to buy the cheapest car on the market?
 Some do, but most want a car that meets their needs in terms of size, safety, looks and so on.

 Our ratings balance price and features, to get overall value, which we then convert to a number of stars.
 We collect large amounts of information on thousands of financial products.
 Our research committee then determine the ratings using a formula or methodology.
 This is always displayed on the website so you can see how we have done it.

 We normally rate based on a profile.
 For example, in health insurance a young single person has different needs to someone who is retired and will not be having more children.
 Our ratings take account of these differences.

 CANSTAR holds Australian Financial Services and Credit licenses and takes all its compliance obligations very seriously.

 How are you different to other ‘comparison sites’?
 Should I trust you?